On the falsification of the pilot-wave interpretation of quantum mechanics and the meaning of the Born rule: Smeared gas

-where $T$ is a volume in which a detectable scattering event may occur (``the detectability tunnel'').
-This volume is finite and is constrained strictly by the positions and dimensions of the source and detector.
-We neglect the higher order corrections of nonclassic photon trajectories (path integrals) as the considered detector may be of macroscopic size.
-The $G$ coefficient depends on the photon wavelength, particle cross-section, distance from the cloud to the detector, etc. The most important fact about this coefficient is that it is assumed to be constant for a given setup (see \cite{Ratajczak2020b} for more information).
+where $V$ is a volume in which a detectable scattering event may occur.
+This volume is finite, and the diameter of the (macroscopic) detector constrains the boundaries of this volume.
+We call it \emph{the visibility tunnel}.
+Red lines in Fig.~(\ref{fig:particlesChart}) show this volume.
+A macroscopic detector allows us to neglect the higher-order corrections of nonclassic photon trajectories (path integrals).
+In other words, for considering $V$, we stay in the geometric optics approximation.

+The $0<G<1$ coefficient adjusts the formula to real-world experimental conditions.
+It encodes all physical factors crucial for the specific setup, e.g., the photon wavelength and particles' cross-section.
+It is well known from spectrography that specific molecules ''like`` certain wavelengths more than others.
+It has nothing to do with wavefunctions' spread.
+It just reflects the strength of absorption lines.
+Note that this coefficient is assumed to be constant for a given setup.
+See \cite{Ratajczak2020b} and \cite{Ratajczak2022} for more.

 Applying the well-known \cite{Shankar2011} solution of the Schrödinger equation for a free particle to Eq.~(\ref{P_Ag}), we obtain the lower limit of the transmittance of a gas cloud measured with a detector of any shape:

-where $r_T$ is half of the side of the smallest square circumscribed around the detector, $o_n$ is the $n$-th particle distance from the source-detector axis, $\bar{t}$ is the mean free time of the gas particles and $stdev(\bar{t})$ is the expected standard deviation of the spread of a free particle wave packet $|\Psi|^2$.
-The right-hand part of Eq.~(\ref{TRUpperLimit}) is the exact value of transmittance for a square detector.
-The exact value of the transmittance for a detector of any shape may be calculated from Eq.~(\ref{P_Ag}), but this requires numerical integration.
+where $r$ is half of the side of the smallest square circumscribed around the detector, $o_n$ is the $n$-th particle distance from the source-detector axis, $\bar{t}$ is the mean free time of the gas particles, and $stdev(\bar{t})$ is the expected standard deviation of the spread of a free particle wave packet $|\Psi|^2$.

+Note that the RHS of Eq.~(\ref{TRUpperLimit}) is the exact transmittance value for a square detector with a side of $2r$ and Gaussian distributions.
+The exact value of the transmittance for any shape of a detector or a wavefunction may be calculated from Eq.~(\ref{P_Ag}) using numerical integration.